AkritiDataAnalyst1234/Covid_Data_Exploratory_Analysis/README.md

-# COVID-19 Worldwide Data Analysis using SQL
+# COVID-19 Global Impact Analysis

 This project focuses on analyzing data related to the COVID-19 pandemic using SQL queries.Executed complex SQL queries to analyze trends in testing, vaccination,  infection rates and deaths across countries and continents.
 Sql functions used to get insights-